MuckRock/documentcloud/docs/api/api.md

 If you set `file_url` to a URL pointing to a publicly accessible PDF, our servers will fetch the PDF and begin processing it automatically.

+You may also send a list of document objects with `file_url` set to bulk upload files using this flow.

 ### Endpoints